Bali is undoubtedly one of the most beautiful and amazing islands on the planet, and it has a little something for everyone!

 – Dance the night away at one of the many nightclubs such as Jenja or OPIVM Bali Nightclub

 – Groove to some live music while taking in the views from Double 6 Rooftop Lounge

 – Enjoy dinner and a show at Frankenstein’s Laboratory – fun for the whole family!

-(My favourite place to live in Bali!)
+(Maybe the best place to live in Bali!)

 Flanked on almost all sides by rice fields, the scenery in Canggu is less developed than the other beach towns.
 The black-sand beaches have more fisherman than bars and visitors will experience a much more laid-back vibe.
 It’s a great place to experience all the things Bali has to offer – beaches, lush rice terraces, and culture.

 Best Hostel in Canggu – The Tipsy Gypsy Hostel